ucrbioinfo/AMPS/README.md

 9. <code> -on, --organism_name: sample name, for saving the files</code>
 10. <code> -mcs, --memory_chunk_size: number of inputs in each memory load</code>

+As a sample you can run:

+<code>python train.py -m ./sample/sample_methylations.txt -g ./sample/sample_seq.fasta -a ./sample/sample_annotation.txt -c CG</code>

 This module will train a model and save it in the ./models/ directory.
 The saved model can be loaded and used for the desired set of cytosines.
 For using the model <code> test.py </code> should be used.

 <code> test.py </code> loads the trained model predicts the binary methylation status of all the cytosines listed in the methylation file.
 The output of prediction is a binary vector.
+Each element of the vector corresponds to a cytosine in the provided methylation file.
 This vector will be saved in the ./output/ folder.
 Module options:

 1. <code> -m, --methylation_file: methylation file address, required</code>